📱 General ☁️ Sync & Drive 🤖 AI & Processing 📝 Notes & Files 🔧 Troubleshooting ⚙️ Developer Mode

 Can I add .md files from my computer and have them appear in the app?

-1. Place the .md file inside the mindverse/notes/ folder in your Google Drive.
+1. Place the .md file inside mindverse/entries/ in your Google Drive.

-3. Open Mindverse on your phone and trigger a manual sync from Settings → Sync.
+2. Open Mindverse and trigger a manual sync from Settings → Sync.

-4. The note will download and appear in your library.
+3. The note will appear in your library, renamed and indexed automatically.

 Files with YAML frontmatter (tags, category, created_at) will have their metadata preserved.
 Plain Markdown without frontmatter also imports fine — Mindverse will generate metadata on first sync.